+Here's an article on how to build the perfect Kickstarter page.
 Stretch goals, video, information about your product; you are about to create your first crowdfunding campaign on Kickstarter and you are wondering if you forgot anything.
-Here is a good check list for you to start.
+Here is a good checklist to build the best Kickstarter page.

 Among the "perks" of doing my job, I get to see a lot of different crowdfunding pages every day, sometimes it's great and sometimes I see odd choices to say the least.

 It seemed to me that some project creators are underestimating the power of building an efficient page, that's why I wanted to summarize in this article what I think makes a great Kickstarter project page and what you might want to avoid doing.

 For a starters (and as promised in the over-selling title of this article), let's review the main elements you might want to pay attention to, while structuring your page.

 This list is not necessarily in priority order as you'll see that some elements may be prioritized on a case-by-case basis.
 The hierarchy should be set depending on the importance of an element, best selling points should always be on top:

 Further down in this article, I'll tell you how important it is to invest in your graphics, let's say that the project image being the first thing backers will see (it's the image you see before clicking to launch the video), it's the most important of the most important, and thus the one you really have to think through.